cardillan/mindcode/doc/syntax/SYNTAX.markdown

 > end;
 > ```

+### Modules

+A source file contains either a program, or a module.
+Modules are declared using the `module` keyword, and are primarily used when defining remote functions and variables, supported in Mindustry 8.
+See [Remote functions and variables](REMOTE-CALLS.markdown) for more information.

 ### Libraries and external files

 Mindcode language contains several [system libraries](SYSTEM-LIBRARY.markdown).
 To add a system library or an external file to compiled code, use the `require` statement: